idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - How are you maximizing our benefit?
 - How do we make sure we compliment each other?

+### How do you get engineers promoted, and to understand their path to promo?

+Most engineers care deeply about being promoted, and I care deeply about engineer growth, so our motivations are aligned.

+Before going into the process, remember that surprises are **BAD** - especially with promotions.
+Surprises usually mean I haven't set clear expectations, requiring me to do a mini-RCA.

+For promotions, my goals are:

+- Engineer aspires to promotion and feels on track
+- Engineer gets new opportunities/support needed
+- Shared understanding of promo gaps and plan
+- Engineer feels they reached conclusions themselves
+- Engineer doesn't want to be over-leveled

+How I approach this:

+1. Assume engineer's self-assessment is right - review criteria together:

+- Skim level expectations, deep dive in next 1:1
+- Ask for self-evaluation
+- Align on assessment, noting any differences
+- Review examples together
+- Ask "How would you compare your behavior to others?"
+- Ask "What gaps do you see?"

+2. Create shared plan to close gaps:

+- Identify stretch projects/opportunites
+- Find mentors to help in key areas
+- Review Quarterly

+3. As we get closer, pre-write the promotion document:

+- Write the document we'll present at the promotion
+- Include projects/behaviors that are completed/demonstrated already, and also those that need to be done to be eligible for promo
+- Review the promotion document with other managers to align that it's sufficient.

+Promotion fever sometimes occurs when engineers fixate on promotions.
+Common cases:

+- Not ready
+- New hire who feels under-leveled
+- Ready but missed promotion due to circumstances

+In each of these cases, we go through the promotion preparation process above.

 ### How do you help people switch jobs

 My goal is to find people the right job, not the job on my team.
 I coach a lot of people through this, and here are my most popular posts: